 \subsection{Particle Yield Ratios}

 In this section, we shall discuss ratios regarding detected particles to check the efficiency of our parameterization.
-We have predicted particle ratios from our extracted freeze-out parameters and plotted alongside their experimental values.
-Variances in the experimental yield ratios have been obtained using the standard error propagation method \cite{knoll2000radiation}, considering both the systematic and statistical errors of data.
-Whereas, we have calculated the variance of predicted ratios by evaluating them at the extremums of the obtained freeze-out parameters.
+We have estimated particle ratios from our extracted freeze-out parameters and plotted them alongside their experimental values.
+Variances in the detected yield ratios have been obtained using the standard error propagation method \cite{knoll2000radiation}, considering both the systematic and statistical uncertainties of data.
+We have calculated the variance of thermally estimated ratios by evaluating them at the extrema of the obtained freeze-out parameters.

-In Fig.[\ref{fg.meson}] we have plotted the variation of the particle to anti-particle ratios for pions and kaons.
-There is good agreement between model prediction and experimental data for both the ratios.
-No notable variation has been observed for $\pi^-/\pi^+$ with $N_{part}$ and $\sqrt{s}$.
-The abundance of pions is determined by the temperature and $\mu_Q$.
+In Fig.[\ref{fg.meson}] we have plotted the particle to anti-particle ratios for pions and kaons.
+There is good agreement between model estimation and experimental data for both ratios.
+No notable variation has been observed for $\pi^-/\pi^+$ with $N_{part}$ and $\sqrt{s_{NN}}$.
+Freeze-out temperature and $\mu_Q$ determine the chemical abundance of pions.
 For the ratio of negatively charged to positively charged pions, the variation should depend on $\mu_Q$ only.
-Here we want to mention that there is no prominent variation of $\mu_Q/T$ with respect to $\sqrt{s}$ and $N_{part}$, as the value of $\mu_Q$ is much smaller (around $5~MeV$) than the value of $T$(about $150~MeV$).
-On the other hand, $\mu_Q$ is much lower than the mass of pion itself.
-So it does not differentiate between the thermal yield of $\pi^-$ and $\pi^+$ and the ratio lies near unity for all collision energies and centrality classes.
+Here we want to mention that there is no prominent variation of $\mu_Q/T_{CFO}$ with $\sqrt{s_{NN}}$ and $N_{part}$, as the value of $\mu_Q$ is much smaller (around $5~MeV$) than the value of $T_{CFO}$(about $150~MeV$).
+On the other hand, $\mu_Q$ is much lower than the mass of the pion itself.
+So it does not differentiate between the thermal yield of $\pi^-$ and $\pi^+$, and the ratio lies near unity for all collision energies and centrality classes.